pcetner/Fourier_Transform_Project/README.md

 Additional elements of the project were graphing:
+  - The results of the Discrete Fourier Transform (DFT)
-	The results of the discrete Fourier transform
+  - The results of the Inverse Discrete Fourier Transform (IDFT)
-	The results of the inverse discrete Fourier transform The difference in computation time between the discrete and fast Fourier transform A sliding window evaluation of a given signal.
+  - The difference in computation time between the Discrete Fourier Transform (DFT) and the Fast Fourier Transform (FFT)
+  - A sliding window evaluation of a given signal

 ## References